sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * Add me (GitHub username `dhgarrette`) as a "collaborator"
 * Create a Scala project in (the root of) your repository with `nlpclass-fall2013` as a dependency

+All of your code will be located in a package called `nlp`.
+The `nlp` folder should be located at:

+    nlpclass-fall2013-<lastname>-<firstname>/src/main/scala/nlp

+For an example of this setup, see the program [`Example`](https://github.com/utcompling/nlpclass-fall2013/blob/master/src/main/scala/nlpclass/Example.scala), which is set up in a similar way (though with a different package name).
+It can be run as:

+    $ cd nlpclass-fall2013-<lastname>-<firstname>
+    $ sbt "run-main nlpclass.Example"
+    [...]
+    This is an example Scala program.
+    [...]

 ## Part 2: Counting words